nus-cs2103-AY2122S1/tp/docs/team/tanhuakun.md

 title: Tan Hua Kun's Project Portfolio Page
 ---

 My name is Tan Hua Kun and I am one of the developers of Tutor Master.
-My role is a full stack developer, and I am mostly in charge of lessons, exams and the viewing panel.

 #### Project Tutor Master